DrRoad/ellisp.github.io/elections/elections.md

 Non-politicised corrections, reactions or suggestions are welcomed - use the comments section below or [log an issue with the source code repository on GitHub](https://github.com/ellisp/nz-election-forecast/issues).
 There are some known areas for follow up already such as:

-* weight polling observations proportionately to the inverse of sample size - I only haven't done this because I don't have the sample size data convenient to hand
+* weight polling observations proportionately to sample size - I only haven't done this because I don't have the sample size data convenient to hand.
+If/when I add sample sizes to the `nzelect` R package I will incorporate it into the analysis here too.
-* compare this simple approach to a formally specified latent state space model
+* compare this simple approach to a more formally specified Bayesian latent state space model.
+I'm keen on doing this but it's less familiar territory for me; and I'm suspicious that it will be extremely computationally intensive (eg multiple days of processing).
+Will get around to it sooner or later.